How to Open a Savings Account: 4 Key Steps

 4 Steps to Opening a Savings Account

-Fees, interest rates, minimum balance requirements, and other benefits like mobile banking can vary by the bank you choose.
-So, exploring your options before deciding where to open a savings account can help you determine the most suitable savings solution for your needs.
+Fees, interest rates, minimum balance requirements, and benefits like mobile banking can vary by the bank.
+So, it’s worth shopping around and exploring your options before deciding where to open a savings account.
+You may also want to expand your search beyond the larger, well-known banks.
+Online banks and credit unions, for example, often feature good rates, lower fees, and lower deposit requirements.

 2. Gather Personal Information and Documentation

 Next, you’ll want to gather all of the necessary information.
 Doing this beforehand will streamline the application process.
-Here’s what you’ll need to open up a savings account:
+Here’s what you typically need to open up a savings account:

-• Government-Issued ID, likely with a photograph, such as a passport or driver’s license
+• Government-issued photo ID, such as a passport or driver’s license

 • Date of birth